AjayKumar211097/E-store/day 11/homework_day2.md

     - **Hint:** Think of a student in your class.
 Example: `{ name: 'Asha', age: 14, +10 }`

-2. **Add a new property to the student object after question 1 is completed, that logs a summary of the student.**
+2. **Edit and Add a new property to the student object after question 1 is completed, that logs a summary of the student.**

     - **Hint:** Use a function to print a sentence like: `console.log(\`\${this.name} is in grade \${this.grade}\`)`